dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 The Gauss–Newton algorithm is used to solve non-linear least squares problems.
 It is a modification of Newton's method for finding a minimum of a function
 19 KB (3,101 words) - 05:10, 5 March 2019

-Algorithm engineering
-Algorithm engineering focuses on the design, analysis, implementation, optimization, profiling and experimental evaluation of computer algorithms, bridging
-8 KB (909 words) - 09:35, 12 December 2018

 Digital differential analyzer (graphics algorithm) Bresenham's line algorithm is an algorithm for line rendering. incremental error algorithm Xiaolin Wu's line algorithm is an algorithm for line anti-aliasing
 4 KB (722 words) - 07:21, 11 April 2019

-Advanced cardiac life support (redirect from Algorithms for advanced cardiac life support) (VT) Algorithm Bradycardia Algorithm Tachycardia Algorithms Respiratory Arrest Algorithm Opioid Emergency Algorithm Post-Cardiac Arrest Algorithm Suspected
-16 KB (1,835 words) - 23:49, 9 April 2019

-Travelling salesman problem (redirect from Approximation algorithms for the traveling salesman problem) problems.
-Thus, it is possible that the worst-case running time for any algorithm for the TSP increases superpolynomially (but no more than exponentially)
-73 KB (9,854 words) - 02:03, 2 April 2019

-Dynamic programming (redirect from List of algorithms that use dynamic programming) Algorithms).
-Hence, one can easily formulate the solution for finding shortest paths in a recursive manner, which is what the Bellman–Ford algorithm or
-63 KB (9,655 words) - 23:46, 15 February 2019

 Data Authentication Algorithm
 The Data Authentication Algorithm (DAA) is a former U.S. government standard for producing cryptographic message authentication codes.
 DAA is defined